oskariorg/oskari-docs/md/documentation/backend/database-populate.md

 ## Database setting

-The database properties can be modified in `oskari-server/content-resources/src/main/resources/db.properties`.
-Alternatively you can give a reference to a properties file containing you database settings:
+The default database properties can be modified in `oskari-server/content-resources/src/main/resources/db.properties`.
+Preferrably you can give a reference to a properties file containing you database settings:

 	mvn clean install exec:java -Dexec.args="/path/to/oskari-ext.properties"